sandstreamdev/eoc/README.md

 ## Documentation

+### Docker

+To run project within Docker containers simply clone this repo, install Docker on your machine and the in the root foolder of this app run
+`docker-compose up`.
+There will be three containers running, one for the client, second for the server, third for the database.
+The app will be available under `localhost:3000` .

 ### Run MongoDB locally

 To run MongoDB locally you need to clone all the files from this repository and then in the root directory run in terminal: <br/> `sudo mongod`